 |Payment #||Loan Balance||Scheduled Payment||Principal||Interest||Total Principal Payment||Cumulative Interest|

-Discount points, often just shortened to “points”, can be purchased when you first close on the loan.
+Discount points, often just shortened to “points”, can be purchased and paid for as part of closing costs.
 Each point costs a certain percentage of your mortgage amount but is worth a certain percentage off your annual interest payments.
 That means if purchasing one point costs 1% of your $200,000 mortgage, it will cost you an additional $2,000 on closing.

 How much each point shaves off your interest rate is up to the lender.
 Before you decide to purchase points, make sure you see how your interest rate would change each month.
 For example, one point could be equal to a 0.25% reduction in your interest rate.